GRAINS-Soybeans, corn resume uptrend after sell-off, set for weekly gains

 By Gavin Maguire

-SINGAPORE, Feb 4 (Reuters) - Global crop prices recovered some of the lost ground on Friday through profit-taking, with March soybeans and corn regaining footings above psychologically significant price levels to stay on course for strong weekly gains.
+SINGAPORE, Feb 4 (Reuters) - Global crop prices recovered some of the lost ground through profit-taking on Friday, with March soybeans and corn regaining footings above psychologically significant price levels to stay on course to consolidate recent gains.

 The selloff on Thursday extended well beyond grains, with rubber, palm oil, gold and copper also coming under pressure at some point amid a heavy equity market rout, led by a 26% plunge in the shares of Facebook's parent company.